 7 Astonishing Reasons To Practice Yoga

-Being honest, I wasn’t a fan of yoga at first, and it is still not my favorite activity.
+Honestly, I wasn’t a fan of yoga at first, but it has become one of my favorite activities.
 Why?
-I thought it was boring and didn’t see the benefits.
-Now I am learning to love it.
+I realized the tremendous change yoga had in my life.
+Yoga is now an integral part of my exercise routine.
 As I practice more, I realize how beneficial it is for my mind and body.
-If you still are not sure, here are seven astonishing reasons to practice yoga.
+If you are still unsure, here are seven astonishing reasons to practice yoga.

 1. Relieves Stress and Anxiety